Cliff Diving: Exploring Reward Surfaces in Reinforcement Learning Environments: Background and Related Work

 Later, \citet{ota2021training} used loss landscapes from \citet{li2017visualizing} directly to compare shallow neural networks for reinforcement learning to deeper neural networks, showing that deep neural networks perform poorly because their loss landscape has more complex curvature.
 They used this visual insight to develop methods that can train deeper networks for reinforcement learning tasks.
 This work plots the loss function of SAC agents which includes an entropy-regularization term \citep{haarnoja2018soft}, while we directly plot the reinforcement learning objective.

-This paper is different from each of these previous works in the breadth of environments explored, and in our use of filter-normalized directions from \citet{li2017visualizing} to plot reward surfaces rather than loss landscapes.
+This paper is different from each of these previous works in the breadth of environments explored, and in that we are the first to use filter-normalized directions from \citet{li2017visualizing} to visualize reward surfaces rather than loss landscapes.
 We additionally introduce novel experiments and results inspired by the findings in our initial reward surface plots.